ITenthusiasm/isaiahs-legacy/react-cra/README.md

 Although many despise redux, pretty much everyone agrees that if your state management will get complex, redux can be a good solution.
 However, other good options exist.

 If you're simply trying to avoid ugly [prop drilling](https://kentcdodds.com/blog/prop-drilling), consider [React Context](https://reactjs.org/docs/context.html).
 If you require state management but not complex state management, [MobX](https://mobx.js.org/README.html) seems to be a popular option among many.
+(I personally wouldn't use it though.)
 If you're **_only_** using redux to store information fetched from databases _and_ are using graphql, consider [Apollo](https://www.apollographql.com/docs/react/).

 You can always use redux in conjunction with whichever tool you choose if you end up needing it.
 You're free to use only redux as well.
 But consider if your application _truly_ needs Redux before using it.